MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors: Implementation Details

+\paragraph{\textbf{Joint Visual-Text Space.}} Initially, we apply layer normalization to both the video moments and text features.
+Subsequently, we utilize a linear projection layer and a 1$\times$1 convolution layer to project the text and video in the same embedding space, respectively.
+The projected features are then employed in two distinct representational spaces: the IoU space and the mutual matching space.
+These spaces serve as the basis for computing the binary cross-entropy loss and the contrastive learning loss, respectively.

-\paragraph{RMMN} Our convolution network for deriving 2D feauture is exactly same as MMN, including the number of sampled clips $N$, number of 2D conv layers $L$, kernel size and channels.
+\paragraph{\textbf{Hyperparameter Settings.}} Our convolution network for deriving 2D features is exactly the same as MMN, including the number of sampled clips $N$, the number of 2D conv layers $L$, kernel size, and channels.
 We set the dimension of the joint feature visual-text space $d=256$, and temperatures $\tau_{m}=\tau_{q}=0.1$.
 We utilize the pre-trained HuggingFace implementation of DistilBERT \cite{wolf2019huggingface}.
 We set margin $\psi$ as 0.4, 0.3, and 0.1 for Charades-STA, ActivityNet, and TACoS, respectively.
 We use AdamW \cite{loshchilov2017decoupled} optimizer with learning rate of $1 \times 10^{-4}$, $8 \times 10^{-4}$, $1.5 \times 10^{-3}$ for Charades-STA, ActivityNet, and TACoS, respectively.
 We set $\lambda$ as 0.05 for Charades-STA and TACoS and 0.1 for ActivityNet.
 We set the reliable true-negatives filtering threshold $t_{tr}=0.9$.
 We set the number of hard-negative samples to calculate $p'(q|v)$ as 100, 200, and 100 and $p'(v|q)$ as 50, 100, and 5 for Charades-STA, ActivityNet, and TACoS, respectively.
+The experimental results for various hyper-parameters for the hard-negative sampling are shown in Figure~\ref{fig:fig_hyper_params}.